damirashi/splab1-kksaule/README.md

 In this lab you are to complete 4 tasks and submit them via github classroom.
 Submit source codes with your comments.

 ## Task A : sine-cosine
-Write C program `sincos.cpp` that will read command line arguments and print sine and cosine of the arguments as shown below.
+Write C program `sincos.c` that will read command line arguments and print sine and cosine of the arguments as shown below.
 Note the special options `-s` and `-c`.
 If no argument is supplied your program should print a usage hint.

 ```bash
 $ gcc sincos.c -o sincos